 ‘All of us are actively making new artwork, so people tend to just pop in and have a look round; it’s great for educating people about art and what our artwork represents.

-‘I feel that the outreach is the most important thing we can do, and the Portsmouth Festivities (see panel below) each year gives us the perfect opportunity to do that.
+‘I feel that the outreach is the most important thing we can do, and the Portsmouth Festivities (see panel opposite) each year gives us the perfect opportunity to do that.

 ‘It is an event that really echoes the cultural backdrop of the city, and the growing significance of the arts in Portsmouth.

 ‘There is a real explosion of art going on around here and creative inspiration is the highest it’s been in a very long time.

 ‘That’s something that is beneficial to everyone.’